Against Medical Advice

-Against Medical Advice: A True Story is a New York Times Bestselling non-fiction book by James Patterson and Hal Friedman, detailing the illness and medical struggles of Cory Friedman and his family.
+Against Medical Advice: A True Story is a New York Times best-selling non-fiction book by James Patterson and Hal Friedman, detailing the illness and medical struggles of Cory Friedman and his family.
 The book was published on October 20, 2008, by Little, Brown and Company.

 Synopsis

 Against Medical Advice begins with a seventeen-year-old Cory arriving at the Dressler Psychiatric Hospital for alcohol abuse, with him detailing the various medications he is on and how he feels that they do nothing for him.
 Cory expresses frustration over giving the appearance of being insane, despite his not feeling as if he was.
 The book shows how Cory began exhibiting uncontrollable urges to perform body tics and say various things at the age of five years.
 As he grew up, he was put through several different treatments, which contributed to his feelings of helplessness.
 Since he is unable to control his actions due to having OCD, Tourette syndrome, and an anxiety disorder, Cory experienced ridicule in his life and had troubles living the everyday life of a child, which is exacerbated by ill medical treatment.